alexandreroman/feelings/README.md

 ## How it works?

-This app is built on the following technologies:
+This app is built with the following technologies:
  - [Spring Boot](https://spring.io/projects/spring-boot) is providing a very effective framework for developping modern apps
  - [Spring Cloud Connectors](https://cloud.spring.io/spring-cloud-connectors/) makes integration with Cloud Foundry easy: this app extends SCC in order to connect to Azure Text Analytics API from Cloud Foundry